-- The ‘taxi-debrief’ was often a rushed conversation.
+- The ‘taxi-debrief’ was often a rushed conversation, hardly high quality sales coaching.
 Over and done with within a matter of minutes.
 It was difficult to properly cover off everything which had happened in what could have been an hour or more meeting.

 - It was really hard to ‘self-reflect’.
 What I mean by that, is that the meeting was already being lost in the memory.
 A lot happens in an hour long, sometimes high pressured conversation.
 I couldn’t often remember all of the ‘coaching moments’ which had occurred.
 Critical learning events which could have massively improved my sales performance were often never discussed.